arafr/hydroficient-iot-cyber-defense/secure-pipeline-TLS/readme.md

 # Set up instructions
 ### 1. Generate key and certificates
-Generate CA key and self signed certificate:
+Generate CA and server keys, certificates using openSSL:
 [openssl-commands.md](openssl-commands.md)

 ### 2. Configure Mosquitto Broker to Use Certificates